 The Coronavirus pandemic continues to impact on Council performance.
 A third national lockdown meant that some Council services, such as leisure centres were mandated to close on 4th January 2021 while others, such as the markets operated at a reduced level in line with coronavirus legislation.
 On 22nd February 2021, the government outlined the roadmap out of lockdown, with all legal restrictions due to be lifted by 21st June 2021 if the data allows.
-Narrative included within this report, alongside the year-end performance out-turns attached as Appendix A are designed to aid understanding of how the Council will progress from COVID response to COVID recovery and to allow progress to be tracked.
+Narrative included within this report is designed to aid understanding of how the Council will progress from COVID response to COVID recovery and to allow progress to be tracked.